-Live & Learn is a California-based, consumer-run and woman-owned social enterprise that provides research, technical assistance, and knowledge translation services to behavioral health systems.
-Live & Learn was founded in 2014 because using science to improve mental health systems requires that the experiences of people who have used mental health services are represented by data.
-To support this mission, Live & Learn creates inclusive and accessible opportunities for meaningful participation.
+Live & Learn, Inc. is a California-based, consumer-run and woman-owned social enterprise that provides research, technical assistance, and community engagement services to behavioral health system stakeholders.
+Live & Learn was founded because using science to improve mental health systems requires that the experiences of people who have used mental health services are represented by data.

 Live & Learn improves health and social welfare systems by collaborating across stakeholder groups—practitioners, patients, advocates, and researchers—to promote public health by identifying common concerns and mutual solutions.
 We synthesize lived experience with learned expertise: those who have "lived it" through their own struggles and direct service to communities, and "learned it" through professional training.